JokeDev5555/JokeDev5555/README.md

 - 📫 My Contact <a href="https://discord.com/invite/3nedYfQSnZ" title=""><img alt="Discord Status" src="https://discord.com/api/guilds/628127171868885014/widget.png"></a>

-I’m <a href="https://github.com/JokeDev5555">Joke Dev</a> a Thai guy with a passion for gaming and programming.<br>To be honest, little skill in either category.<br>However, that doesn’t stop me from loving both.
+I’m <a href="https://github.com/JokeDev5555">Joke Dev</a> a Thai guy with a passion for gaming and programming.<br>To be honest, little skill in either category.However, <br>that doesn’t stop me from loving both.

 **Discord Communities:**